iamsubhom/Top-Indian-Youtuber-Image-Classification/README.md

 ## Overview

-In this data science and machine learning project, we aim to classify sports personalities from a curated list of top individuals.
+In this data science and machine learning project, we aim to classify youtube personalities from a curated list of top individuals.
 The selected personalities for classification include:

 1. AJAY NAGAR
 2. AMIT BHADANA